Basil Brown: May–August 1939

-Charles Phillips, Fellow of Selwyn College, Cambridge, heard rumours about the dig during a visit to his university's Museum of Archaeology and Anthropology in Downing Street, Cambridge, and of the inquiries made of the Manx Museum about Viking ship burials.
-He arranged to meet Maynard and they drove to Sutton Hoo from Ipswich on 6 June to visit the site.
+Charles Phillips, Fellow of Selwyn College, Cambridge, heard rumours about the dig during a visit to his university's Museum of Archaeology and Anthropology on Downing Street, Cambridge, and of the inquiries made of the Manx Museum about Viking ship burials.
+He arranged to meet Maynard, and they drove to Sutton Hoo from Ipswich on 6 June to visit the site.
 Phillips suggested that the British Museum and the Ancient Monuments Department of the Ministry of Works should be telephoned and informed.

-A meeting convened at Sutton Hoo by representatives of the British Museum, the Office of Works, Cambridge University, Ipswich Museum, and the Suffolk Institute three days later, gave Phillips control over excavations, starting in July.
+A meeting convened at Sutton Hoo by representatives of the British Museum, the Office of Works, Cambridge University, Ipswich Museum, and the Suffolk Institute three days later gave Phillips control over excavations, starting in July.
 Brown was allowed to continue, and uncovered the burial chamber on 14 June, followed later by the ship's stern.
 In 1940 Thomas Kendrick (Keeper, Department of British and Medieval Antiquities in the British Museum) suggested that the burial site was that of Rædwald of East Anglia.

 Having ensconced himself in the Bull Hotel at Woodbridge on 8 July, Phillips took charge of the excavations on 11 July.
 Employed by the Office of Works, he convened a team that included W. F. Grimes, O. G. S. Crawford, and Stuart and Peggy Piggott.
 On 21 July Peggy Piggott discovered the first signs of what later turned out to be 263 items.
 Phillips and Maynard had differences of opinion, leading Phillips to exclude the Ipswich Museum.
 The press had come to learn of the significance of the find by 28 July.

 Brown continued to work on the site in accordance with his contract with Pretty, although excluded from excavating the burial chamber that he had located.

 On 14 August Brown testified at a treasure trove inquest which decided that the finds, transported to London for safekeeping due to the threat of war and concealed underground at Aldwych tube station, belonged to Pretty.
 Working with a farm labourer Brown took care to cover the excavated ship site with hessian and bracken.